West-Lane-Translator/wlt_content/content/pages/HDTV/HowTo.md

 receive HDTV so the chances are good that you already have a suitable TV.
 If not, there are many options available locally and on the internet.

-We broadcast from a tower that is on the top of Parachute Hill across the Siuslaw River from Old Town Florence.
+We broadcast from a tower that is on the top of Glenada Hill across the Siuslaw River from Old Town Florence.
 The next time you are enjoying the Port of Siuslaw, look across the river and you will be able to see WLT's communication towers.
 If you can see the towers